About maths and numeracy skills

-- solve problems – for example, have I got time to walk to school?
+- solving problems – for example, how long will it take to walk to school?

-- analyse and make sense of information – for example, how many wins does my team need to get to the top of the competition?
+- making sense of information – for example, how many wins does my team need to get to the top of the competition?

-- understand patterns – for example, what number would the next house in this street be?
+- understanding patterns – for example, what number would the next house in this street be?

-- make choices – for example, which bike is the best value?
+- making choices – for example, which bike is the best value?

 Your child’s everyday experiences are full of learning opportunities that lay the foundations for numeracy.

-- compares things of different sizes – ‘big’, ‘small’ and ‘medium’
+- compare and order things of different sizes – ‘big’, ‘small’ and ‘medium’

-- groups things together and talks about ‘same’ and ‘different’
+- group things together and talk about ‘same’ and ‘different’

-- uses words to describe where things are – ‘over’, ‘under’ and ‘next to’
+- use words to describe where things are – ‘over’, ‘under’ and ‘next to’

-- helps set the table with the right number of plates, forks, spoons and cups
+- help with setting the table with the right number of plates, forks, spoons and cups